• Skip to primary navigation

 • Bake the skillet shepherd's pie for 25-30 minutes until bubbly and golden (8).
 Let the pie rest for about 10 minutes before serving.

-• Skillet: Use a large cast-iron skillet (12-inch/30 cm diameter) (Amazon affiliate link).
+Skillet: Use a large cast-iron skillet (12-inch/30 cm diameter).
 If your skillet is slightly smaller and very full after assembling the pie, place it on a baking sheet in the oven to avoid the filling bubbling over into your oven.

 • The skillet will be very hot and very heavy when you transfer it to the oven.
-Use kitchen mittens and handle it with care to avoid burns.
+Use kitchen mitts and handle it with care to avoid burns.

+No cast-iron skillet?
 Cook the meat filling in a regular pan, then transfer the mixture to a casserole dish.
 Top with mashed potatoes and bake.
+Or use a shallow, large Dutch oven.

 Refrigerate the cast-iron skillet shepherd's pie in an airtight container for 3-4 days.
 Don't leave the pie in the skillet when refrigerating; transfer the leftovers to another container.

-Oven: Place the leftovers in a small oven-safe dish, cover with foil and reheat in the preheated oven at 350°F/180°C until hot; it will take 10-20 minutes, depending on how large the portion is.
+Reheat in the oven: Place the leftovers in a small oven-safe dish, cover with foil, and reheat in the preheated oven at 350°F/180°C until hot; it will take 10-20 minutes, depending on how large the portion is.

-Microwave: Place the leftovers in a microwave-safe container.
-Reheat at 30-seconds intervals until heated through.
+Reheat in the microwave: Place the leftovers in a microwave-safe container.
+Reheat at 30-second intervals until heated through.

 What to serve with shepherd's pie?